arkadiko-dao/arkadiko/docs/grant-lst.md

 3. 1% of the yield for accepting a referral (optional)
 4. 8 or 10% (depending on referred or not) will flow to users staking the STICKY token.
 Initially all yield would be distributed pro-rata among stakers but eventually a bonus stake can be acquired by using the protocol for longer periods of time (e.g. stacking for 12 PoX cycles at once).

-The token is not a governance token (nothing can be voted upon) as it serves purely as a revenue-share staking mechanism.
+The token is not a governance token (nothing can be voted on) as it serves purely as a revenue-share staking mechanism.

 ### Success Metrics